PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

    select e.experiment_id, s.site_id
         from (select id as experiment_id from experiments where name = 'MAC Season 6: Sorghum BAP')  as e cross join
-         (select id as site_id from sites where sitename like 'MAC Field Scanner Season 6%') as s
+         (select id as site_id from sites where sitename like 'MAC Field Scanner Season 6%') as s;
 ```

 ## Step 7: Associate experiments with treatments